 With Potions there are so many science experiments online that you can use.
 Look around and find ones that work for you.
 Steve Spangler’s site is a great place to start.

 Remembering spells, especially ones that can be used for Dueling, is always difficult.
 I have placed placards with spells on them all over the rooms and have written them on a whiteboard, but the poster I created seems to be the favorite way for campers to remind themselves.
 I print up a few on a plotter (a large printer that makes poster sized prints) and hang them around the room.
-If we didn’t have a plotter I would just have them made at a local print shop or Kinkos.
+If we didn’t have a plotter I would just have them printed at a local print shop or Kinkos.

 Here is what the poster looks like.